Silver0524/NCAA-Wrestling-Predictor/README.md

 * Add async/multithreaded scraping for faster performance
 * Modularize scraper into a CLI-first package
 * Build ML prediction pipelines based on historical results
+* Add capability to scrape new matches in future seasons
 * Develop front-end dashboard for interactive exploration
 * Integrate cloud database support for data storage and queries